OxyTurbine development department

 While the OxyTurbine® Aerator falls into the class of self-aspirating aerators, it uses a turbine, not propellers, to create the low-pressure zone.
 It thus sets itself apart from any other aeration device.
 Our tests show that our Aerator is the most efficient self-aspirating aerator in the market.

 The OxyTurbine® Aerator is an ideal aerator for the farm or ranch pond.
 It uses a quiet 2-horsepower motor that is strong enough to aerate a two-acre pond in most cases.
 It has an extremely high oxygen transfer efficiency.
 It cannot clog and is designed to operate 24 hours per day.
 It disperses a gentle but effective plume of dissolved oxygen in a 360-degree radius.
 It also forces dissolved oxygen downward into the lower depths of the pond.
-Unlike propeller driven aspirators, the Turbine Aerator does not roll the bottom of the pond or create a donut mound of disturbed earth at the bottom of the pond.
+Unlike propeller driven aspirators, the Turbine Aerator does not roll the bottom of the lake or create a donut mound of disturbed earth at the bottom of the pond.
 The Turbine Aerator can be floated on pontoons, or it can be mounted on the side of a fishing pier.

 You should be aware that the air around us contains untold trillions of aerobes which will be pulled into the water through the aeration device.
 While these microbes might not be as focused on digesting pond Organics as those microbes in a special inoculant, they still will do an admirable job of cleaning up the pond.
 The bottom line is that if you use a microbial blend